jlomako/er-status/README.md

-working on a dash app
+working on a dash app to track Montreals ER status